joaomelo/lib-template/README.md

 There is a basic css file to make simple to just overwrite what is there.

+## Lib

+As stated before the lib exports a simple class.
+Inside the lib `src` sub-folder we will also find the jest test files following their naming convention.
+If we type `npm start` in the command line, the script will run Jest in a continuos watch mode, so one can write their library business and test code while watching the tests results evolving in the command line.
+Like that, is easier to adopt test driven development methodology.

-## .github and .gitignore
+## Git and Continuos Integration

-The directory holds the all github action workflows for a project.
-Is this case we have just one.
-It will respond to every git push to the master branch by testing, updating the package version and publish it in npm.

-The intension I wrote a [blog post]() that details the workflow and you can read it to get more insight on how to use the workflow

-For evenry effect your master brach is now you production eviroment.
-That demands some mindset adjustment, because you will keeo the development in braches and protect who and how can push code to master.
+The way we git has a huge impact in this template because of the use of Github Actions.

+Inside `.github` there is a `npm-publish.yml` file that specifies a script that will run every time there is a push to the remote master branch.

+The script will bump the library version accordingly to the last [commit message](https://github.com/phips28/gh-action-bump-version#workflow) and run the test script.
+If everything went well, it will publish the new version to npm.
+For that last part to work you must [save your npm key as a secreted](https://help.github.com/en/actions/language-and-framework-guides/publishing-nodejs-packages#publishing-packages-to-the-npm-registry) in the repo.

+That workflow make the master brach very sensitive.
+It is important to keep ongoing development in branches.
+Maybe consider even [restricting pushes to master](https://help.github.com/en/github/administering-a-repository/enabling-branch-restrictions) if not coming from pull requests.

-If you don't like that aprroach make sure to delete the .github folder or adjust trigger event in `npm-publish` workflow file.
+If you don't like that approach make sure to delete the `.github` folder or adjust the trigger event in `npm-publish` file to the desired flag.

 # Editor Configuration